Are you struggling to compete and draw in new customers when you can no longer afford to lower prices?

 They want to make sure that their vehicle is in good hands.
 They need to know that their mechanic is someone that they can trust.

 When he answers questions, he often doesn’t respond in a timely manner.
+His customers don’t feel like they’re being heard.
 Many customers see Jack’s poor response to their questions as shady, and they decide they cannot trust him as a mechanic.
+His body language shows that he isn’t listening.
+Jack has poor active listening skills and virtually none of this soft skill.

 Jack’s customer service skills are clearly lacking in this area.